MrGiovanni/DiffTumor/README.md

 See [installation instructions](documents/INSTALL.md) to create an environment and obtain requirements.

 ## 1. Train Autoencoder Model
 You can train Autoencoder Model on AbdomenAtlas 1.0 dataset by your own.
 The release of AbdomenAtlas 1.0 can be found at [https://huggingface.co/datasets/AbdomenAtlas/AbdomenAtlas_1.0_Mini](https://huggingface.co/datasets/AbdomenAtlas/AbdomenAtlas_1.0_Mini).
-You need to download this dataset and save it to the `datapath` directory.
 ```
 cd STEP1.AutoencoderModel
 datapath=<your-datapath> (e.g., /data/bdomenAtlasMini1.0/)